KUNG FU

 Tai Chi Classics II by Wong Chung-yua

 The understanding and refinement of skill is ultimately determined by the dedication of the individual student.
-Those who practice consistently, and on thier own time make more significant gains, and achieve higher levels of Gong Fu than students who only practice during classes.
+Those who practice consistently, and on their own time make more significant gains, and achieve higher levels of Gong Fu than students who only practice during classes.
 If you are motivated to learn and practice, Spokane Kung Fu can refer you to qualified and experienced instructors in your area.

 Contact: spokanekf@gmail.com